ampanisales/cs336-final_project/README.md

 ![mitmproxy](mitmproxy_intercepted_response.JPG)

-Changing the status code:
+Changing the status code (from 200 to 302):

 ![mitmproxy](mitmproxy_changing_status_code.JPG)

-Changing the location:
+Changing the location (instead of going to www.bbc.com, the victim will instead go to www.reddit.com):

 ![mitmproxy](mitmproxy_changing_location.JPG)